Battle of Brandy Station: Battlefield preservation

 The Brandy Station Foundation (BSF) was formed to protect the Brandy Station Battlefield from development.
 According to Clark B. Hall, "a small group of citizens came together over coffee in a little home situated just south of the Rappahannock River in eastern Culpeper County, Virginia".
 Over time the organization grew to over 400 members and has been the cornerstone of efforts to save the battlefield from attempts to turn it into an office park, and a racetrack, as well as preserving the historic building known as Graffiti House.
-In 1990, the National Park Service completed mapping of historic resources at Brandy Station and recommended preservation of 1,262 acres (5.1 km²) at four separate engagement areas.
+In 1990, the National Park Service completed mapping of historic resources at Brandy Station and recommended preservation of 1,262 acres (5.1 km2) at four separate engagement areas.

 The American Battlefield Trust, formerly known as The Civil War Trust, has been the major preservation organization involved at Brandy Station.
 The Trust, supplemented by the BSF and other partners, has acquired and preserved 2,159 acres of the battlefield in more than 15 separate acquisitions from 1997 through November 2021.
 In 2003, this led to the opening of Brandy Station Battlefield Park, which interprets the history of the site.
 This work has prevented a number of commercial enterprises from infringing on the battleground, including a proposed Formula One racetrack in the late 1990s.
 In 2013, the Trust achieved a major preservation success by purchasing a 61-acre tract at Fleetwood Hill, site of a number of significant cavalry charges during the battle.

 In 2022, Virginia agreed to accept 1700 acres from the Trust and purchase up to 800 additional acres to form the Culpeper Battlefields State Park.
-The Park is scheduled to open July 1, 2024.
+The park opened in June 2024.

 Nancy C. James, former rector of Christ Church, Brandy Station (the diocese rebuilding St. James Episcopal Church nearby and renaming it) and nearby Emmanuel Church, Rapidan, wrote a book describing some of the parish and civic unrest during the 1990-era development controversy, which included reburying at least one previously unidentified Civil War soldier whose original coffin had been made from pews of the destroyed church.